axibase/atsd/changelogs/2017_03/README.md

 ### Issue 3795

-Previously, entity tags were not supported in the `GROUP BY` clause.
+Previously, no support for entity tags in the `GROUP BY` clause.
 Now you can group rows by entity tag, for example `GROUP BY entity.tags.{tag-name}`.

 ```sql
 SELECT entity.tags.app, count(value)